laymonage/slides-student-maintainer/slides.md

 <!--
 Thank you everybody for coming, and thanks to all the organizers for such a wonderful event.
 I'm so grateful to be here again.

-I'm Sage Abdullah, you can find me online @laymonage on GitHub, Fosstodon, _even_ Steam.
+I'm Sage Abdullah, you can find me online @laymonage on GitHub, Fosstodon, and other places.

 First of all, I was in two minds about doing this talk, because usually I do more technical kind of talks.
 I was afraid that this was going to be Sage talking about himself on the stage and I couldn't gauge whether people would want to engage – but, I'll try.